 Getting water in the pudding.
 I recommend lining the roasting pan with paper towels and placing the ramekins on top.
 This prevents them from sloshing around.
 Using a funnel and pouring the water into the pan once it is placed on the oven rack is a key to reducing the chance of water sloshing in.

 Forgetting to separate the egg yolks.
 It seems obvious but using the whole egg is the surefire to ruin the creme brulee.

-Using the fancy sugars.
-When it comes to caramelizing the sugar a straightforward granulated sugar works best for creme brulee.
+Using fancy sugars.
+When it comes to caramelizing the sugar, straightforward granulated sugar works best for creme brulee.